yuvraj228/PracticalStableLogic/README.md

 11. Click Send
 12. Verify success message

+## How to run test

 To run test case , we can run in 3 ways
 1. From Maven : Right click on Project or pom.xml > click on Run As > Click on Maven test
 2. From TestNG : Right click on Project or testng.xml > click on Run As > Click on TestNG Suite
-3. From Test class file : Right click on class file > on Run As > Click on TestNG Suite
+3. From Test class file : Right click on class file > on Run As > Click on TestNG Test

-## Running Tests

 To run test via command line,